dell/csm-docs/content/docs/deployment/csmoperator/drivers/_index.md

 * Modifying the installation directly via `kubectl edit` For example - If the name of the installed PowerScale driver is powerscale, then run

-    ```
+    #Replace driver-namespace with the namespace where the PowerScale driver is installed
-    # Replace driver-namespace with the namespace where the PowerScale driver is installed
+    ```bash
-    $ kubectl edit csm/powerscale -n <driver-namespace>
+    kubectl edit csm/powerscale -n <driver-namespace>
     ```
     and modify the installation
 * Modify the API object in-place via `kubectl patch`